 - Change outright possession order to a suspended possession order

 - Suspend or postpone the date for possession

 If you are currently facing a repossession or passion court procedure make sure you seek legal help and utilise the expertise of a solicitor.

-If you are facing repossession and would like to sell your home fast don’t hesitate to get in touch with us today.
+If you are facing repossession and would like to sell your house fast don’t hesitate to get in touch with us today.
 We can help you avoid repossession, meaning you will be able to purchase another home in the future without the risk of being turned away by mortgage providers.
-Call us on 0800 020 9600 for free and impartial advice regarding repossession.
+Call us on 0800 774 0004 for free and impartial advice regarding repossession.